And more importantly, what's better: a fully forged vs stamped knives?

 - The sharpening takes place

 This is different from what knife makers do in most factories in the world.
-Often times, they start with two already flat pieces of metal (one for the blade, and mainly recycled material for the handle and bolster).
+Often times, they start with two already flat pieces of metal (one for the knife blade, and mainly recycled material for the handle and knife bolster).
 Then they forge just the bolster by heating just the recycled piece of metal up to create a bolster.
 Lastly, they weld the two pieces together and then polish it to make it appear as if it was made from one single rod.
 This is problematic for two reasons because: